 Core Elements of Inventory Management

-Key components of an inventory management system include tracking inventory levels, managing replenishments, and generating forecasts based on historical data.
-Effective inventory management helps businesses meet customer demand without overstocking and tying up capital.
+Key components of an inventory management system include tracking stock levels, managing replenishment, and forecasting demand using historical data.
+Effective inventory management ensures businesses meet customer needs without overstocking or wasting capital.

 What is Warehouse Management?